Twilio competitor Bandwidth up 6% following IPO

 Bandwidth brought in $152.1 million in revenue last year.
 This compares to $137.8 million in 2015.

-For 2016, the company had $22.4 million in profit.
-2015 had a loss of $6.7 million.
+For 2016, the company had $22.4 million in profit; 2015 had a loss of $6.7 million.

 TechCrunch is owned by Verizon, which does business in the same space as Bandwidth.Featured Image: Bandwidth